lrodenyoder/Regex-tutorial/README.md

 - The `$` character indicates the end of the string that will be returned.
     - For example, `^abc$` as part of a regex, will return exactly `abc`.
 ### Quantifiers
-- The curley brackets containing a number `{1}` indicates to search for the preceding character(s) that many times.
+- The curly brackets containing a number `{1}` indicates to search for the preceding character(s) that many times.
     - For example, `[a-f0-9]{6}` indicates to search for one character between the letters a-f and the numbers 0-9 exactly six times.
 - The `?` character indicates to match the character preceding it either 0 or 1 time(s).
 Essentially meaning that that character is optional.
     - For example `#?` as part of a regex will include the `#` character in the return search if it contains it, but will not prevent a search from being returned if it does not contain it.